CITguy/gdm2-themes/README.md

 ## LICENSE
 All customizations are licensed under the GPLv3 license.

-Reference artwork has been included for reference, where access to the original work is no longer available, but all rights to these works still belong to their original creators.
+Some artwork has been included for reference where access to the original work is no longer available, but all rights to these works still belong to their original creators.